anonrig/yagiz.co/content/blog/cordova-react-native-swift-whats-next/index.md

 Before continuing to my thoughts on React Native, let's dive into the React Native ecosystem.

-Up until October, Facebook was using it's own fork of open-sourced React-Native.
-Since it came with extra pull backs and effort, they switched to using the open sourced one.
-(You can see some issues where a Facebook developer doesn't encounter a specific bug, even though the same functionality was used inside Facebook itself, but because of Facebook using it's own fork.)
+Up until October, Facebook was using its own fork of open-sourced React-Native.
+Since it came with extra pullbacks and effort, they switched to using the open sourced one.
+(You can see some issues where a Facebook developer doesn't encounter a specific bug, even though the same functionality was used inside Facebook itself, but because of Facebook using its own fork.)

 Facebook releases a new version every month, up until September (I guess).
 After that, they started to release every 2 months (as far as I observe).

 ![React Native vs Swift: Performance Comparison](./react-vs-swift.png)

 Even the performance comparison with native apps showed a lot of promise both in React-Native and in JavaScript.
 Even in 2017, we wrote a production ready app all in React-Native.
 It was going great.
 Everybody was happy.
-The code was shipping fast, and since most of our developers had a JavaScript background, we were delivering on time and shipping production quality apps.
+The code was shipped fast, and since most of our developers had a JavaScript background, we were delivering on time and shipping production quality apps.

 Until the time I needed to write my own plugin to communicate with Swift side of the app through the JavaScript bridge, I was quite happy with it.
 Even, I suggested using it in my latest startup *SchoolApply*.